Table of Contents

 Local variables in python

-The local variables in Python are defined inside of function. they have local scope.
+The local variables in Python are defined inside of a function. they have local scope.

-we will discus local and global scope later here in this chapter.
+we will discuss the local and global scope later here in this chapter.

 Consider the following example of local variables.